elastic-interval/pretenst-com/_drafts/2020-08-10-prefab-tension-tower.md

 ![tower][tower-h5]

-So the zig-zag looks like this when you fold it so all the four knots are close:
+So the Z looks like this when you fold it so all the four knots are close:

 ![tower][tower-h6]